Averyblack/Portfolio/README.md

 ![alt text](Transcribe.JPG)

 ### Machine Learning project
   Implemaenting various machine learning models in order to asses if Mammographic masses are malignant or benign.
 Established models were verified using K-Fold cross validation method.
-Accuracy on ever mode was above 73% with the most accurate models being KNN(79%) nad SVM(80%).
+Accuracy on ever mode was above 73% with the most accurate models being KNN(79%) and SVM(80%).

   Used ML models:
   * Decision tree